Ceramics

 Julieta Bilbao

-Julieta Bilbao and Martín Gastón Merlos, Argentine ceramic artists, have been exploring sound ceramics inspired by pre-Hispanic cultures for 15 years.
+Julieta Bilbao and Martín Gastón Merlos, Argentine artists, have been exploring sound ceramics for 15 years.
 Their project, Nómada Cerámica, fuses ancestral techniques with a contemporary approach.
-They are dedicated to the research, dissemination, and teaching of this unique technique.
-They have collaborated with prominent institutions and carried out more than 400 activities, including conferences, workshops, and concerts in Latin America and Europe since 2017.
+Traveling internationally, they are dedicated to researching and sharing these techniques with the world.
+They have collaborated with prominent institutions and conducted over 400 events, including conferences, workshops, and concerts in Latin America and Europe since 2017.
 Through sound sculptural objects, they unite past and present, creating an aesthetic and sacred language that encompasses ceramics, sculpture, music, anthropology, and archaeology.

 Learn More